Nonye2K3/chia/Beginners-Guide.md

 Click on green button- top right “Add a Plot”

 - Starting size plot is 101 gigs.
 You need a temp storage location of at least 340 gigs to create the plot.
-- Chose number of plots—you can select qty to create
+- Chose number of plots—you can select quantity to create
 - “ Plot to Queue” means if (5) is selected it will plot #1, then when finished will start #2
 - Plot in Parallel—means running multiple plots at same time.
 Make sure you have enough temp storage for combined total.
 - Under “number of plots” – click drop down.
-One item to change is “buckets” select qty-128 manually.
-It makes the process run slightly faster by about 20 minutes.
+One item to change is “buckets” select 128 manually.
+It decreases the amount of RAM required and increases the speed.
 - #3 Select Temp Directory—select your temporary directory.
 This is where plots are created.
 About 100 temp files will be created, then compacted to 1 plot file.
 This creation grows to 330 gigs in size and then when finished will erase all files.
 They were temp files.
 1 Plot file is created at 101 gigs.

 - Its recommend to use a SSD drive or NVME drive for this work but make sure you are aware of [SSD Endurance](https://github.com/Chia-Network/chia-blockchain/wiki/SSD-Endurance).